DOCUMENTATION

 cd racketeer

-The installer loads the Docker image and registers a systemd service (racketeer).
-Racketeer will be available at http://localhost:3000 and will start automatically on boot.
+Node.js 22 is installed automatically on Ubuntu/Debian and RHEL/Fedora.
+The installer registers a systemd service (racketeer).
+Racketeer is available at http://localhost:3000 and starts automatically on boot.

 Manage the service